-Comfort Station - Real St. Petersburg Haunted Place
+Comfort Station - Real Haunts in St. Petersburg FL

 The Comfort Station is a public restroom that was built back in 1927 by the same architect that designed the Vinoy Hotel (also rumored to be haunted).
 It's original name was "Comfort Station One," and it actually received national press when it was finished.
 According to some stories, the building is believed to be haunted, especially in the women's bathroom.
 Indistinct figures have been seen reflected in the mirrors and one tourist even claims she had a conversation with an old woman in the stall next to her named Agnes.
 She then realized no one had been in the bathroom with her.

 homeless clean up station

 from 1984-98 when I lived in st.petersburg, if on a journey to downtown area, I would use this comfort station.
 It had a bad reputation for homeless hang out,drugs street and gay activity.
 It was very hard for city sanitation employees to keep clean and god only knows what went on in this building.
 I never experienced any hauntings.Posted 2/11/21

 Real Haunt Listing Info

 Visitors to this page: 1,578

 Last edit to this listing: 1/28/2016 (2950 days ago)

 Disclaimer: Florida Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!